 Introduction

-Recently, it seems like layoffs are the only topic making headlines in tech news.
+Recently, it seems like recruiting layoffs are the only topic making headlines in tech news.

-Any HR professional may find the word “layoff” frightening.
+Any HR professional may find the word “recruiting layoffs” frightening.
 It implies that a portion of your personnel will leave your organization.

 As an HR professional, it is crucial that you make sure you are equipped to deal with a mass layoff and keep your surviving staff.